mssola/fbos/README.md

 RISC-V system you will also need cross compilation tools for it (check your distribution for this, on openSUSE I simply installed `cross-riscv64-gcc14`).
-With that installed, simply set the `CROSS_COMPILE` environment variable as you'd do for building the kernel (e.g. in my case, using openSUSE, I set it to `riscv64-suse-linux-`).
+With that installed, simply set the `CROSS_COMPILE` environment variable as you'd do for building the Linux kernel (e.g. in my case, using openSUSE, I set it to `riscv64-suse-linux-`).
 After all of that, just:

 ```
 $ make